Hitstar53/My-Notes/SPIT/Sem 7/RS/RS Module 1 Notes.md

 #### Recommender System Functions:
 1. **Increase the number of items sold:** This is probably the most important function for a commercial RS, i.e., to be able to sell an additional set of items compared to those usually sold without any kind of recommendation.
 2. **Sell more diverse items:** Another major function of a RS is to enable the user to select items that might be hard to find without a precise recommendation.
 For instance, in a movie RS such as Netflix, the service provider is interested in renting all the DVDs in the catalogue, not just the most popular ones.
-3. **Increase the user satisfaction:** A well designed RS can also improve the expe- rience of the user with the site or the application.
+3. **Increase the user satisfaction:** A well designed RS can also improve the experience of the user with the site or the application.
 The user will find the recommendations interesting, relevant and, with a properly designed human-computer interaction, she will also enjoy using the system.
 4. **Increase user fidelity:** A user should be loyal to a Web site which, when visited, recognizes the old customer and treats him as a valuable visitor.
-This is a nor- mal feature of a RS since many RSs compute recommendations, leveraging the information acquired from the user in previous interactions, e.g., her ratings of items.
+This is a normal feature of a RS since many RSs compute recommendations, leveraging the information acquired from the user in previous interactions, e.g., her ratings of items.
 5. **Better understand what the user wants:** Another important function of a RS, which can be leveraged to many other applications, is the description of the user’s preferences, either collected explicitly or predicted by the system.
-The service provider may then decide to re-use this knowledge for a number of other goals such as improving the management of the item’s stock or production.
+The service provider may then decide to reuse this knowledge for a number of other goals such as improving the management of the item’s stock or production.

 #### Data & Knowledge Sources
 1. **Items:** Items are the objects that are recommended.
 Items may be characterized by their complexity and their value or utility.
 The value of an item may be positive if the item is useful for the user, or negative if the item is not appropriate and the user made a wrong decision when selecting it.
 We note that when a user is acquiring an item she will always incur in a cost, which includes the cognitive cost of searching for the item and the real monetary cost eventually paid for the item.